 Pre-Law Internships?
 Probably don’t make a difference to your chances of admission (unless the internship is really, really impressive), but are extremely helpful in showing you whether the practice of law is for you or not.
 See more information on the Political Science Department webpage.

 LSAC Forums -- Consider attending an LSAC Law School Recruitment Forum.

 How to Apply to Law School

-You Want to Go to the Best School You Can Afford -- The more prestigious the school, the better your job prospects and the better the financial aid offers (generally).
-If you are hoping to have a high-powered legal career (clerking for a federal court, working as a US Attorney, eventually being appointed to the federal bench, teaching at a top law school) you basically have to go to a top-10 law school.
-The most important ranking of law schools is the one done annually by U.S. News.
+You Want to Go to the Best School You Can Afford -- The more prestigious the school, the better your job prospects and the more generous the scholarship offers (generally).
+If you are hoping to have a high-powered legal career (clerking for a federal court, working as a U.S. Attorney, eventually being appointed to the federal bench, teaching at a top law school) you basically have graduate from a top-10 law school near the top of your class.
+The most important (albeit controversial) ranking of law schools is the one done annually by U.S. News.

 Admission is Intensely Competitive -- You will be competing against the best students from the best schools in America.
 If you want to go to a top school, you have to be in the top 5% of students nationwide.
 If you aren't in the top 5% at Cal Poly, you aren’t in the top 5% nationwide.

 Factors that Influence Admission -- In this order: (1) Your highest score on the Law School Admission Test (LSAT); (2) your undergraduate grades; (3) your letters of recommendation; (4) your personal statement.
 All of these topics except grades are discussed in later sections of this website.
 About grades, the advice is simple and obvious: you want the best grades you can possibly get.

 You may find this timeline for applying to law school helpful.